 Calculation of critical speed from raw training data in recreational marathon runners

-Introduction.
-Critical speed (CS) represents the highest intensity at which a physiological steady state may be reached.
+INTRODUCTION: Critical speed (CS) represents the highest intensity at which a physiological steady state may be reached.
 The aim of this study was to evaluate whether estimations of CS obtained from raw training data can predict performance and pacing in marathons.
-Methods.
-We investigated running activities logged into an online fitness platform by >25,000 runners prior to big-city marathons.
+METHODS: We investigated running activities logged into an online fitness platform by >25,000 recreational athletes before big-city marathons.
 Each activity contained time, distance, and elevation every 100 m.
-We computed grade-adjusted pacing and the fastest pace recorded for a set of target distances (400, 800, 1000, 1500, 3000, 5000 m).
+We computed grade-adjusted pacing and the fastest pace recorded for a set of target distances (400, 800, 1000, 1500, 3000, and 5000 m).
 CS was determined as the slope of the distance-time relationship using all combinations of, at least, three target distances.
-Results.
-The relationship between distance and time was linear, irrespective of the target distances used (pooled mean ± standard deviation: R2 = 0.9999±0.0001).
-The estimated values of CS from all models were not different (3.74±0.08 m∙s-1), and all models correlated with marathon performance (R2 = 0.672±0.036, error = 8.01±0.51%).
-CS from the model including 400, 800 and 5000 m best predicted performance (R2 = 0.695, error = 7.67%), and was used in further analysis.
-Runners completed the marathon at 84.8±13.6% CS, with faster runners competing at speeds closer to CS (93.0% CS for 150 min marathon times vs. 78.9% CS for 360 min marathon times).
-Runners who completed the first half of the marathon at >94% of their CS, and particularly faster than CS, were more likely slowdown by more than 25% in the second half of race.
-Conclusion.
-This study suggests that estimations of CS from raw training data can successfully predict marathon performance and provide useful pacing information.
+RESULTS: The relationship between distance and time was linear, irrespective of the target distances used (pooled mean ± SD: R = 0.9999 ± 0.0001).
+The estimated values of CS from all models were not different (3.74 ± 0.08 m·s), and all models correlated with marathon performance (R = 0.672 ± 0.036, error = 8.01% ± 0.51%).
+CS from the model including 400, 800, and 5000 m best predicted performance (R = 0.695, error = 7.67%) and was used in further analysis.
+Runners completed the marathon at 84.8% ± 13.6% CS, with faster runners competing at speeds closer to CS (93.0% CS for 150 min marathon times vs 78.9% CS for 360 min marathon times).
+Runners who completed the first half of the marathon at >94% of their CS, and particularly faster than CS, were more likely to slowdown by more than 25% in the second half of race.
+CONCLUSION: This study suggests that estimations of CS from raw training data can successfully predict marathon performance and provide useful pacing information.